zanussbaum/pluribus/pluribus/cfr/README.md

 `mccfr`
 ---
 [Monte Carlo CFR](https://science.sciencemag.org/content/sci/suppl/2019/07/10/science.aay2400.DC1/aay2400-Brown-SM.pdf) (Equilibrium Finding and Algorithm 1) is the algorithm used in Pluribus as the blueprint strategy.
-This is currently implemented for 2 player Kuhn Poker with actions F (fold) P (pass/check) C (call) R (Raise).
+This is currently implemented for 2 and 3 player Kuhn Poker with actions 2 (Pass/Bet) and 4 (Fold/Pass/Call/Raise) actions.
+Again, 4 action multiplayer isn't as accurate as 2 action.

+Generally running both CFR implementations for 10000 iterations is sufficient.

 - [x] 2 player Kuhn Poker
 - [x] 3 player Kuhn Poker
-- [ ] 2 and 3 player 4 action Kuhn Poker
+- [x] 2 and 3 player 4 action Kuhn Poker
 - [ ] 2 and 3 player multiround Kuhn Poker

 `main`